 - It interferes with and undermines my personal sense of well-being.

 It is important to understand that no employee should have to endure a hostile work environment.
 You may have options for recourse.
-In any case, you should consider speaking with an experienced employment attorney as soon as possible about your potential options.
+In any case, you should consider speaking with an experienced employment attorney in Los Angeles as soon as possible about your potential options.

 What Forms of Harassment Cause a Hostile Work Environment?

 Some of the more common forms of workplace harassment include:

 Examples of behavior that may lead to a hostile work environment include, but are not limited to: